junqing-zhang/junqing-zhang.github.io/research/rffi/rffi-get-started.md

 | Dragino LoRa Shields| Arduino (C) |[Code Examples](https://wiki1.dragino.com/index.php?title=Lora_Shield#Example1_--_Use_with_LMIC_library_for_LoRaWAN_compatible){:target="_blank"}|
 | Semtech LoRa Transceivers | Mbed (C)|Libraries vary with the boards (chips), e.g., [SX1276MB1xAS](https://os.mbed.com/components/SX1276MB1xAS/){:target="_blank"}|

 Non-programmable devices can also be used.
-For example, our smartphones support WiFi and Bluetooth.
+For example, our smartphones support Wi-Fi and Bluetooth.

 ## Software
 Different development boards require different development languages/platforms.
 You need to program the transmitter to send wireless packets, which you can do by modifying the examples provided in the official documentation.
 The vendors usually will provide the development software and SDK.

 Regarding non-programmable devices, we can use other methods to create wireless traffic.
-For example, we can use a WiFi-connected smartphone to watch videos, which will create lots of WiFi traffic.
-Regarding WiFi-connected laptops, we can use ping command.
+For example, we can use a Wi-Fi-connected smartphone to watch videos, which will create lots of Wi-Fi traffic.
+Regarding Wi-Fi-connected laptops, we can use ping command.

 # Receiver